Can You Sell Your Life Insurance Policy?

 How Does Selling My Policy Work?

-When you agree to sell your life insurance policy to life settlement companies like American Life Fund, you become the viator (seller) of your policy and the life settlement company becomes the buyer.
+When you agree to cash out your life insurance policy to life settlement companies like American Life Fund, you become your policy’s viator (seller), and the life settlement company becomes the buyer.

-Once you’ve reached out to a life settlement company with your intent to sell your policy, you’ll go through a verification process, review your offer, and complete the necessary paperwork.
+Once you’ve reached out to a life settlement company with your intent to convert life insurance to cash, you’ll go through a verification process, review your offer, and complete the necessary paperwork.

-As the viator (seller) of your policy, you will receive a lump-sum cash settlement that is valued at more than the life insurance policy, but less than the death benefit amount.
-Once you receive your payout, the funds are tax-free and non-regulated, so deciding how to spend your money is completely up to you!
-In other words, you can use the funds in whatever way YOU see fit!
+As your policy’s viator (seller), you will receive a lump-sum cash settlement valued at more than the life insurance policy but less than the end-of-life payout amount.
+Once you receive your payout, the funds are completely yours, so deciding how to spend your money is completely up to you!
+In other words, you can use the funds however you see fit!

-The broker who has purchased your life insurance policy will then take over by paying the monthly policy premiums, and will eventually be entitled to the death benefit after the viator’s (sellers) passing.
+The provider who has purchased your life insurance policy will then take over by paying the monthly policy premiums and will eventually be entitled to the policy benefit after the viator’s (seller’s) passing.

 How Much Can I Get From Selling My Life Insurance Policy?

-While the amount you will receive from selling your life insurance will vary depending on a few factors, including your specific policy and its amount, a general rule of thumb is that most people end up receiving 50-70% of the policy’s face value through their viatical settlement.
+While the amount you will receive from selling your life insurance will vary depending on a few factors, including your specific policy and its amount, a general rule of thumb is that most people receive 40-70% of the policy’s face value through their viatical settlement.

 What Can I Use The Money For?

-The wonderful thing about choosing to sell your life insurance policy through a viatical settlement is the financial freedom it provides you.
+The wonderful thing about selling your life insurance policy through a viatical settlement is the financial freedom it provides you.

-Once your life insurance policy has been sold, and you receive your lump-sum cash payout via a viatical settlement, there are no restrictions on how you can spend your money!
-And while perhaps you’d like to put some of your money towards medical expenses, you also have the option of putting it towards dream vacations, living expenses, early retirement–the list goes on and on!
+Once your life insurance policy has been sold, and you receive your lump-sum cash payout via a viatical settlement, there are no restrictions on spending your money!
+While perhaps you’d like to put some of your money towards medical expenses, you can also put it towards dream vacations, living expenses, early retirement–the list goes on and on!

 Selling Your Life Insurance Policy Pros & Cons